dominic22/iota-mam-heart-rate-monitor/README.md

 The __heart-rate-publisher__ website which publish random heart rate data to the tangle.

-The __heart-rate-watch-publisher__ publishes the data from a app which is connected to a watch sending the heart rate via ANT+.
+The __heart-rate-watch-publisher__ publishes the measured heart rate using an android app which is connected to a smartwatch.
+Therefor the smartwatch sends the heart rate via ANT+ to the smartphone.